3 Votes

 12 Beignets

-Sugary beignets are a well-known New Orleans tradition, but the savory versions of this popular fried dough treat also hold their own in the Crescent City’s culinary canon.
-Fresh Gulf Coast lump bluecrab in a creamy sauce makes these savory fritters a crowd pleaser for any occasion.
-Can’t get crabmeat?
-Substitute with shrimp or crawfish.
+Sugary beignets are a well-known New Orleans tradition, but savory versions of this fried-dough treat also hold their own in the Crescent City.
+These are stuffed with fresh Gulf Coast lump blue crab in a creamy sauce made with Blue Plate Mayonnaise – That’s the good stuff!
+They can also be made with shrimp or crawfish.

 Ingredients